-At your first visit, your case manager will give you a welcome letter and a business card with his or her name and phone number.
+At your first visit, your case manager will give you a welcome letter and a business card with their name and phone number.
 If you cannot find this information, please call 1-866-600-2139 (TTY: 711), 24 hours a day, 7 days a week.
-You may ask to speak with your case manager and/or ask for your case manager's work phone number so you can call him or her directly.
+You may ask to speak with your case manager and/or ask for your case manager's work phone number so you can call them directly.